noah-finestone/Event_Management_API/README.md

 # GetGround_Backend_Assignment

-This API serves as the backend for managing the arrangements and interactions for the End-of-Year Party.
+This API serves as the backend for managing the arrangements and interactions for the GetGround End-of-Year Party.

 #### This API  has 2 routes